Gorleston-on-Sea: Religious buildings

-The medieval church of St. Andrew stands in the town and by historical association gives its name to the Gorleston Psalter, an important example of 14th century East Anglian illuminated art.
+The medieval church of St. Andrew stands in the town and by historical association gives its name to the Gorleston Psalter, an important example of 14th-century East Anglian illuminated art.
 At the northern tip of the parish an area known as Southtown (also known as South Town or Little Yarmouth) grew as a suburb to Great Yarmouth, facing it across the Yare.
-Thus church is a Grade II* listed building.
+On Lowestoft Road in Southtown stands the Church of St Peter, a Roman Catholic church and the only church building designed by Eric Gill.
+It is a Grade II* listed structure.

-St Peter the Apostle Roman Catholic Church, built in 1938–39, was Eric Gill's only complete work of architecture.